mlrun/mlrun/docs/store/datastore.md

 * **store** &mdash; MLRun versioned artifacts [(see Artifacts)](./artifacts.html), format: `store://artifacts/<project>/<artifact-name>[:tag]`
 * **memory** &mdash; in memory data registry for passing data within the same process, format `memory://key`, use `mlrun.datastore.set_in_memory_item(key, value)` to register in memory data items (byte buffers or DataFrames).
 (Not supported by all Spark runtimes)
+* Additional data stores, for example MongoDB, can easily be added by extending the `DataStore` class.
+See [Adding a data store profile](#adding-a-data-store-profile)

 **In this section**
 - [Storage credentials and parameters](#storage-credentials-and-parameters)